Bdone-hub/Ecosystem_PO3L_ECAM/README.md

 A different implementation based on pygame can be found in the `pygame` branch.

-Made with ❤️, lots of ☕️, and lack of 🛌
-Published under CreativeCommons BY-NC-SA 4.0
+Made with ❤️, lots of ☕️, and lack of 🛌 (and knowledge) Published under CreativeCommons BY-NC-SA 4.0

 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)